Heat Pumps

 What Support Will the Government Be Offering?

-The government is proposing to offer financial support to assist with the initial cost of purchasing a heat pump, from April 2022.
-Current guidance from the government is that no new gas boilers are to be sold after 2035.
+The UK government is currently offering financial support through the BUS (Boiler Upgrade Scheme), which runs until 2028 to assist with the initial cost of purchasing a heat pump.
+Current government guidance is that no new gas boilers are to be sold after 2035.

-The government is also working to make sure that the operational costs of a heat pump would be no greater than that of a gas boiler.
+The government is also working to ensure that the operational costs of a heat pump are no greater than those of a gas boiler.

 air source heat pump